The way to diagnose and manage asthma has changed with FeNO testing.

 SCROLL DOWN

-The most significant change to the guidance is the introduction of FeNO testing.
+The most significant change to the guidance is diagnosing asthma with clinical history and FeNO.

 NICE guidelines and FeNO: